-Resource Recommendations Impacts to these properties should be avoided if possible.
-If future improvements to inhibit access or require new right-of-way or an easement from parks, school facilities, or trails, the Section 4(f) or 6(f) processes would be required, as applicable.
+Resource Recommendations should be identified with additional information during future NEPA projects.
+Impacts to these properties should be avoided if possible.
 Traffic Noise Noise from I-64 impacts 21 identified noise -sensitive receptors in the study area.
 If future projects qualify as Type 1 work, a noise analysis will be required.
 Alternatively, if projects do not qualify as Type 1, it is recommended MoDOT includes the public in discussions on noise in case third-party stakeholders wish to fund noise abatement projects.